comphist/cora/INSTALL.md

 * PHPUnit 4.8-5.7 with DBUnit (2.x) extension (for PHP unit tests); PHPUnit 6+
   is explicitly **not** supported at this time

+* NodeJS (for JS unit tests) with the following components (can be installed automatically if npm is available):
+    * chai
+    * istanbul
+    * mocha
+    * mocha-phantomjs
+    * mocha-phantomjs-istanbul

 * Doxygen (for API documentation of PHP files)

 * mkdocs 0.14+ (for user documentation)